-An individual with dementia may have problems with eating and drinking, and it could be difficult for the carer to encourage them to maintain a healthy diet.
-There are two main complications when it comes to eating and drinking for someone with dementia, “Number one, people lose weight with dementia.
-Number two, they don’t keep to the usual meal times” says Dr Warner.
-“It’s really important that someone with dementia isn’t kept to rigid breakfast, lunch and dinner.
-I think, having food that is really easy to digest and easy to eat is really important.”
+An individual with dementia may have problems with eating and drinking, and it may also be difficult for their carer to encourage them to maintain a healthy diet.
+There are two main complications when it comes to eating and drinking for someone with dementia.
+“Number one: people lose weight with dementia.
+Number two: they don’t keep to the usual meal times” says Dr Warner.
+“It’s really important that someone with dementia isn’t kept to rigid breakfast, lunch and dinner.”
+He says that having food that is really easy to digest and easy to eat is vital.

-He also mentions that “finger food can be helpful if a full meal is difficult'' as the person with dementia may not be able to use a knife and fork.
-They also tend to develop a change in appetite or taste, in fact Dr Warner says “it’s extremely common for someone with dementia to develop a sweet tooth”, so the carer would need to ensure they maintain a healthy balance with their food, and focus on their “nutritional intake and [making sure they are] getting enough vitamins.”
+He also mentions that “finger food can be helpful if a full meal is difficult'', as the individual with dementia may not be able to use a knife and fork.
+They also tend to develop a change in appetite or taste.
+In fact Dr Warner says “it’s extremely common for someone with dementia to develop a sweet tooth”, so the carer would need to ensure they maintain a healthy balance with their food, focusing on their “nutritional intake and [making sure they are] getting enough vitamins.”

-The person may also have difficulty swallowing, and if they start choking this may could deter them from eating, so Dr Warner suggests that you will “need to get a speech and language swallowing assessment.”
+The individual may also have difficulty swallowing, and if they start choking this may deter them from eating.
+Dr Warner suggests that they will “need to get a speech and language swallowing assessment.”
 Being flexible around meal times is also recommended, and it is best to avoid times when the person is feeling tired or distressed.
-Dr Warner says make the food “available at the time the person wants to eat.
+Dr Warner advises to make the food “available at the time the person wants to eat.
 People will forget that they have had a meal, but they will also forget they have not had a meal, so they need to be encouraged to eat.”

-Ensuring the carer remains calm, compassionate and patient is the best way to approach and manage a person living with dementia.
-The individual’s personality and behaviour may change, but there are always methods available to maintain their quality of life.
+Dementia may be a complicated condition, but this doesn’t mean it cannot be managed.
+Ensuring the carer remains calm, compassionate and patient is the best way to approach someone living with dementia.
+While their personality and behaviours change over time, there are always methods which can maintain their quality of life.